airlines with free baggage

 3. Fly Premium

 If you can’t use elite status or a credit card to score free baggage on your next flight, consider flying in a premium cabin.
-Most airlines allow premium passengers to check one—or even two—bags for free.
+Most airlines allow premium passengers to check one—or even two—bags free of charge.
 The caveat, of course, is that you’ll have to pay more for your ticket.
-It’s unlikely that the savings you earn from getting your bags checked for free will be enough to cover the difference in cabin costs.
-So you’ll have to weigh the pros of free baggage against the rise in travel costs.
+It’s unlikely that the savings you earn from getting your bags checked for free will be enough to cover the difference in cabin costs, though.
+So, you’ll have to weigh the pros of free baggage against the increased travel costs.
 It may not make sense to upgrade solely for the free checked baggage.
 But it may be worth upgrading if you know you’ll be flying with a lot of luggage or on a long-haul flight where you can enjoy the additional comforts of a premium cabin.

 Keep in mind, too, that you don’t always have to pay outright for your premium upgrade.
 Oftentimes, the best use of your travel rewards is paying for an upgrade to a premium cabin.
-With a combination of loyalty points and miles, or either or, you could fly upgraded and fly your bags for free, for very little, if any, additional cost to your wallet.
+With either loyalty points, miles, or a combination of both, you could fly upgraded and fly your bags for free, for very little, if any, additional cost to your wallet.

 4. Use Your Military Status

 Prices for baggage continue to rise, but one easy way to dodge the increased strain on your wallet is by using something you already have in there.
 No, not your credit card—your military ID.
-Most airlines offer military service members free checked baggage allowances on orders and for personal travel.
+Most airlines offer free checked baggage allowances for military service members on official orders and for personal travel.

-Alaska Airlines: Service members traveling for leisure can check five bags weighing up to 70 lbs each, while dependents can check two bags weighing up to 50 lbs for free.
+Alaska Airlines: Service members traveling for leisure can check up to five bags, each with a maximum weight of 70 lbs.
+Dependents on the same reservation can check two bags weighing up to 50 lbs for free.
 Military members and their dependents can check five bags free when traveling on orders.

-American Airlines: Service members traveling for leisure and their dependents can check three bags weighing up to 50 lbs each.
-Military members traveling on orders with their dependents can each check five bags weighing 100 lbs.
+American Airlines: Service members traveling for leisure can check three bags weighing up to 50 lbs, as can their dependents.
+Military members traveling on orders, along with their dependents, can each check up to five bags weighing up to 100 pounds.

-Delta: Service members traveling for leisure can check two 50-pound bags for free with basic, main cabin, or Comfort Plus+ fares, three 50-pound bags on a Premium Select fare, and three 70-pound bags with first class and Delta One fares.
-For those traveling on military orders, Delta offers five free bags, up to 100 pounds each, regardless of fare type.
+Delta: Service members traveling for leisure can check two 50-pound bags for free with basic, Main Cabin, or Comfort+ fares, three 50-pound bags on a Premium Select fare, and three 70-pound bags with First Class and Delta One fares.
+For those traveling on military orders, Delta offers five free bags, each weighing up to 100 lbs, regardless of fare type.

-Hawaiian Airlines: Service members traveling for leisure and their dependents qualify for two free bags weighing 50 lbs each.
+Hawaiian Airlines: Service members traveling for leisure are eligible to check two free bags, each weighing up to 50 lbs, as are their dependents.
 On orders, service members and their dependents each may check five bags weighing up to 70 lbs.

-JetBlue: Active-duty military members and their dependents can check two free bags weighing up to 50 lbs each.
-Traveling on duty, military members and their dependents can check five complimentary bags weighing up to 99 lbs each.
+JetBlue: Active-duty military members and their dependents can check two free bags, each weighing up to 50 lbs, while traveling for leisure.
+Traveling on duty, military members and their dependents can each check up to five complimentary bags weighing up to 99 lbs.

 United: Service members traveling on leisure, along with their dependents, can check three free bags each.
 Traveling on orders, service members and their dependents can each check up to five bags for free.